myinon/windowsize/README.md

 # Browser Window Size
-A single page website will find the dimensions of the browser viewport and will also let you copy the two dimensions by clicking on their respective values.
+A single page website that will find the dimensions of the browser viewport and will also let you copy the two dimensions by clicking on their respective values.

 The page has been designed to work with Internet Explorer 11 and the latest versions of Chrome, Edge, Firefox, and Safari, as well as their mobile variants.